yin-penghang/yin-penghang.github.io/_pages/about.md

   - /about.html
 ---

 I am an Assistant Professor in the Department of Mathematics and Statistics at the State University of New York at Albany.
-I have broad interests in analytical and computational methods for problems in computational mathematics, especially in signal and image processing, numerical optimization, and machine learning.
+I have broad interests in analytical and computational methods for signal and image processing and AI.
 Currently my reserarch foucuses on developing efficient compression algorithms for large AI models.

 I am always looking for self-motivated PhD students.
 Please contact me (pyin4 at uci.edu) if you are interested.